• Several Trinity School of Midland high school students climbing up a cliff wearing harnesses and helmets.

 • Grade Five

 Grade Five students travel to Carlsbad Caverns National Park in Carlsbad, NM, to explore the more than 119 caverns hidden beneath the Chihuahuan Desert.
-The caves are formed from sulfuric acid and dissolved limestone.
+The caves formed from sulfuric acid and dissolved limestone.
 The students will enjoy a relaxing evening and night at Washington Ranch before heading to McKittrick Canyon in the Guadalupe Mountains National Park to gain a deeper understanding of the landforms and ecosystem of this unique location.
-The guided hike provides an opportunity for students to learn the history, geography, ecology, and diversity of the Canyon.
-This is a one night trip.
+The guided hike allows students to learn the history, geography, ecology, and diversity of the Canyon.
+This is a one night trip in the spring.

 • Grade Six